 Scoring used to be used to cut through a thick fatty layer on the exterior.
 Now days, most don’t have that.
 Scoring can also dry out your ham faster.
 The rind protects tender, juicy meat inside, but if you break through that the barrier is lost and now it has the tendency to dry out.

-Some, like this one, will come with a diamond pattern on them from the packaging.
-This is different from scoring and isn’t removable.
+Some, like this pineapple ham, will come with a diamond pattern or little indentations from the packaging.
+This is different from scoring and isn’t removable and will not dry out your roast.
 But it does look pretty!

 Why Put Cloves In Ham?